kirill-konshin/next-redux-wrapper/README.md

 Additional config properties `req` and `res` are not set when client applies `initialState` from server.

-Although it is possible to create server or client specific logic in both `makeStore` function and `getInitialProps` method I highly don't recommend to have different behavior.
+Although it is possible to create server or client specific logic in both `makeStore` and `getInitialProps`, I highly recommend that they do not have different behavior.
 This may cause errors and checksum mismatches which in turn will ruin the whole purpose of server rendering.

 ## Document

-I don't recommend to use `withRedux` in `pages/_document.js`, Next.JS [does not provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
+I don't recommend using `withRedux` in `pages/_document.js`, Next.JS [does not provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
 So per Next.JS recommendation it is better to have just data-agnostic things in `pages/_document`.

 ## Error Pages

-Error pages also can be wrapped the same way as any other pages.
+Error pages can also be wrapped the same way as any other pages.

-Transition to an error page (`pages/_error.js` template) will cause `pages/_app.js` to be applied but it is always a full page transition (not HTML5 pushstate), so client will have store created from scratch using state from the server, so unless you persist the store on client somehow the resulting previous client state will be ignored.
+Transition to an error page (`pages/_error.js` template) will cause `pages/_app.js` to be applied but it is always a full page transition (not HTML5 pushState), so client will have the store created from scratch using state from the server.
+So unless you persist the store on the client somehow the resulting previous client state will be ignored.

 ## Use with layout

-`MyApp` is not connected to Redux by design in order to keep the interface as minimal as possible, you can return whatever you want from `MyApp`'s `getInitialProps`, or if you need a shared layout just create it and `connect` it as usual, then include it either in the page itself or render in `MyApp` like so:
+`MyApp` is not connected to Redux by design in order to keep the interface as minimal as possible.
+You can return whatever you want from `MyApp`'s `getInitialProps`, or if you need a shared layout just create it and `connect` it as usual, then include it either in the page itself or render in `MyApp` like so: